ByronBenton/ByronBenton/README.md

 * 🤔 I'm a natural deep thinker.

+* 💬 Ask me about how to create functional products that appeal to customers.

 * ⚡ Fun fact: I love to workout and practice amateur videography and photography.

 👉 **Languages that I've used**